Convolutional Neural Networks

 • Natural Language Processing (NLP): Analyzing and generating text using various techniques, one of which is performing convolution on text sequences.

-• Capsule Networks: They have been presented as an alternative to CNNs for handling hierarchical relationships in features in a better way.
+• Capsule networks have been presented as an alternative to CNNs for handling hierarchical relationships in features in a better way.

 • Computational Resources: Training deep CNNs can be computationally expensive, hence requiring a minimum of GPUs or TPUs.